box-community/Box-RAG-Workshop/indexing-documents.md

 The LlamaIndex Box reader is a Python class that reads documents from a Box folder.
 It uses the Box Python SDK to access the files and fetch their content.

-In the example we broken these steps further down.
+In the example we broke these steps further down.

 We start by searching for the documents in the Box folder: